platformsh/platformsh-docs/src/frameworks/ez/fastly.md

+---
-# eZ Platform Enterprise with Fastly
+title: "eZ Platform Enterprise with Fastly"
+weight: 1
+sidebarTitle: "Fastly"
+description: |
   eZ Platform Enterprise is a "commercial extended" version of ez Platform that includes, among other things, support for push-based purging on the Fastly CDN.
+---

+{{< description >}}

 ## Remove Varnish configuration